 - 21 – 31th of the month, expect your Social Security check to be deposited on the 4th Wednesday of each month

 You started receiving benefits before 1997 - then your Social Security check is paid on the third day of the month.
 You can request to change this according to the day of birth schedule above.

 You are receiving both Social Security benefits and SSI payments – expect your Social Security check to be deposited on the third day of the month

 - Holidays - if the day your Social Security check is supposed to be deposited is a holiday, your check will be deposited the previous day.

-By March 1, 2013 Social Security will no longer mail paper checks.
-There will be two ways you can receive your benefits:
+As of March 1, 2013 Social Security no longer mails paper checks.
+There are two ways you can receive your benefits:

 1. Direct deposit of your Social Security checks.
 This option puts them right into your bank account on the day they are paid.
 You don’t have to worry about your check being lost or worry that funds will not get to the bank in time if you are out of town.
 Sign up or learn more at Frequently Asked Questions About Social Security Direct Deposit.

 2. Direct Express® Debit Card - If you do not sign up for direct deposit, your benefits will be paid to you via Direct Express® debit card option.
 This card will work anywhere that takes Debit Mastercard®.
 You can also use your Direct Express® debit card to get cash back at the grocery store or to purchase money orders at the post office.
 Learn more at Direct Express® Debit Card.